 The first image below shows settings in ‘Employee’ > ‘Employee Maintenance’ > ‘Pay Rates’ section.
 The check box on the left hand side of this image represents whether the pay rate is salaried or not.
 In this example the ‘Hours per Annum’ is 2080, the rate per hour is £12, and it is not salaried.

 We see how this calculation reflects in ‘Open and Pay’ in the second image.
 The yearly hours are divided into the month and the rate is multiplied by these hours to give the basic pay.

-Note that fields such as Basic Pay highlighted in green, means calculations can be performed on entry, for example: when typing 100 + 30, 130 will displayed.
+Note that fields such as Basic Pay, means calculations can be performed on entry, for example: when typing 100 + 30, 130 will displayed.
 If you type in 25* 10, 250 will be displayed

 In ‘Employee Maintenance > Pay Rates’ if you have:

 - Un-ticked the ‘Salaried’ box on the pay-rate

 - Specified a hours per week/annum

 - Specified a rate per hour